apify/crawlee/README.md

 ### Call to another act

-This example shows how to call another act at Apify plarform - in this case `apify/send-mail` to send email.
+This example shows how to call another act on Apify platform - in this case `apify/send-mail` to send email.

 <a href="https://github.com/apifytech/apify-js/tree/master/examples/call_another_act.js">Check source code here</a>